-I want to show you how to use our Strategic ThinkBox tool so you can frame your thinking before you take action.
-It takes a strategically sound B2B marketer to figure out how to win with brand love to attract loyal customers.
-As marketing rapidly evolves, the fundamentals of B2B brand management matter more now than ever.
+I want to show you how to craft your B2B brand strategy using our Strategic ThinkBox tool so you can frame your thinking before you take action.
+It takes a strategically sound B2B marketer to determine how to win with brand love to attract loyal customers.
+As marketing rapidly evolves, B2B brand management fundamentals matter more now than ever.

 Today’s B2B marketers are so busy, running from meeting to meeting, and they feel overwhelmed and confused.
 They have no time to think.
-Marketing is now about ‘get stuff done.’
-And, never about taking the time to stop and ask if it is the right stuff to do.
+Marketing is now about ‘getting stuff done.’
+And, never about stopping and asking if it is the right stuff to do.

-Meanwhile, to build a relationship, you must take the time to genuinely court your customers.
-To move your customer from stranger to friend and onto the forever stage, you need to think all the time.
-With the focus on access to big data, marketers are drowning in data, that they do not even have the time to sort through it all to produce the analytical stories to help to make decisions.
-I see that B2B marketers are so overwhelmed by the breadth of media choices.
-And, there is a pressure to be everywhere, that the quality of B2B marketing execution has suffered.
+Meanwhile, you must take the time to court your customers to build a relationship genuinely.
+To move your customer from stranger to friend and onto the forever stage, you must always think.
+With the focus on access to big data, marketers are drowning in data that they do not even have the time to sort through it all to produce the analytical stories to help to make decisions.
+B2B marketers are overwhelmed by the breadth of media choices.
+And there is pressure to be everywhere that the quality of B2B marketing execution has suffered.

 B2B Brand Strategy

-Use our ThinkBox and PlayBox to manage your brand
+Use our Strategic ThinkBox to uncover your B2B brand strategy

-With your brand, you should use a strategic ThinkBox, to get a 360-degree view of the situation, before taking action.
-Consider your brand’s core strength, the bond you have with your customers, your brand’s competitive position, and your brand’s business situation.
+With your brand, you should use a strategic ThinkBox, to get a 360-degree view of the situation before taking action.
+Consider your brand’s core strength, your bond with your customers, your brand’s competitive position, and your brand’s business situation.
 Once you have completed your thinking, use the Execution PlayBox to see the ideal execution, think and feel your way, then trust your instincts.